vizdata-f21/project-1-7_up/README.md

 2000.
 It is hard to easily compare differences between races, so we decided to zoom into 2019 and make a bar chart.

-**Average income for each income quintile by race.** A ***bar graph*** is deemed appropriate for this plot since we are trying to compare how much the top income quintile earns more than the bottom income quintile for each racial group and understand which race has the highest gap.
+To visualize the proportion of income for each income quintile by race, ** a **bar graph** is deemed appropriate for this plot since we are trying to compare how much the top income quintile earns more than the bottom income quintile for each racial group and understand which race has the highest gap (through a stacked filled bar chart).
 A bar graph is ideal since we can group or stack them together and color them based on the income quintile variable, making the visualization easier to be understood by readers.